kristinbranson/JAABA/plot/README.txt

 Experiment lists and other settings are maintained from one session to the next by automatically saving the configuration to disk when exiting ("most_recent_config.mat").
 Multiple different configurations can be maintained using the "Load" and "Save" buttons.
+The "Reset" button does the obvious.

 BEHAVIOR STATISTICS